getethos/ethos-design-system/src/components/Form/Form.md

 import validateTruthy from '../../validators/validateTruthy' import dayjs from '../../helpers/getDayjs.js' import { validateMinMaxDateFactory } from '../../validators/BirthdateInputValidator'
+import {
+  TitleLarge,
+  TextInput,
+  TextMaskedInput,
+  Spacer,
+  Button,
+  InfoMessage,
-import { TitleLarge, TextInput, TextMaskedInput, Spacer, Button, InfoMessage } from '../index' import { ButtonSelectGroup } from '../Inputs/ButtonSelectGroup/ButtonSelectGroup' import { BirthdateInput } from '../Inputs/BirthdateInput/BirthdateInput'
+} from '../index'
+import { ButtonSelectGroup } from '../Inputs/ButtonSelectGroup/ButtonSelectGroup'
+import { BirthdateInput } from '../Inputs/BirthdateInput/BirthdateInput'
 let count = 0

 function validateIllegal(x) {
-  console.log("validateIllegal: I got called...") return x === 'illegal' ?
-'That\'s an illegal option!
-Choose another.' : ''
+  console.log('validateIllegal: I got called...') return x === 'illegal' ?
+"That's an illegal option!
+Choose another." : '' }
-}

 // This will only be called by the form engine after a field is